bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 ## Tables Displaying Structured Data at Scale

-The new table component in `form-js@1.6.0` brings an improved approach to data displaying within forms, allowing you to work with large amounts of data in a clean and structured environment.
-They support sorting and pagination, giving you plenty of control.
+The new table component allows you to work with large amounts of data in a clean and structured manner.
+It supports sorting and pagination, giving you plenty of control.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-tables.gif">